GameNightz/GameNightz.github.io/ReadMe.txt

 Install xampp

+Install Githubs' terminal called Git Bash

-Create new folder in xampp named "TheProject"
+Create new folder in Directory "C:\xampp" named "TheProject"

-    and clone the repository into TheProject
+Clone our repository
+    to do this open a new VS-code Window (for this you need to have linked your Github to VS-code) now instead of "Open Folder" click on "Clone Repository" and select "TheProject" when it asks you where to clone it to

 manually go to this directory "C:\xampp\apache\conf\extra"
     and open the file titled "httpd-vhosts.conf"